Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 An angiogram through the sheath to document distal limb perfusion is best practice, though not always available.
 An aortogram may be best accomplished in the Role 3 environment with access to specialists and/or surgical backup.

 The sheath should not be removed immediately prior to transport and is best removed where vascular complications can be treated and managed.
 If the anticipated patient transport time is less than 4 hours, the sheath may remain in place in patients with a high risk of rebleeding/continued bleeding.
 If patient transport time exceeds 4 hours the sheath should be removed at least 30 minutes prior to transport to allow for sufficient hemostasis at the CFA puncture site.
 These patients should be monitored closely en route for signs of access site complications.
 While the sheath is in place and up to 24hrs after removal, the patient should undergo bilateral lower extremity neurovascular checks every 1 hour.
-Providers should have a low threshold to involve vascular surgery or obtain a lower extremity arteriogram is any abnormalities arise.
+Providers should have a low threshold to involve vascular surgery or obtain a lower extremity arteriogram if any vascular change occurs.

-Again, the sheath must NEVER be left in place for transfer to a host nation hospital.
+The sheath must NEVER be left in place for transfer to a host nation hospital.

-Open vascular repair may be needed if a large sheath size is used, the patient is coagulopathic, or there is technical difficulty in sheath removal.
-If open surgical repair of the arterial access site is necessary, the femoral artery proximal and distal to the sheath entry site should be exposed to allow control.
-Proximally, this may require dissection for 2 cm to 3 cm underneath the inguinal ligament as an assistant uses a narrow handheld retractor (e.g., short Wylie renal vein retractor) to lift the inguinal ligament off of the femoral sheath.
-Exposure distal to the sheath entry site often requires identification and control of both the superficial and profunda femoris arteries.
 Once proximal and distal exposure and control with vessel loops or vascular clamps have been accomplished, the sheath may be removed.
 Consideration should be made for passage of embolectomy catheters distally to remove any potential clot and assure back bleeding.
 The resulting arteriotomy, especially the intima, should be closely examined and tailored with Potts scissors if necessary to allow primary transverse closure.
 Closure of the arteriotomy should be performed transversely using 5-0 or 6-0 permanent monofilament suture in either an interrupted or running fashion with care to capture all layers of the arterial wall with passage of the needle.
-Before closing the last suture, forward bleeding and back bleeding of the arterial segments should be allowed followed by flushing of the surface with heparinized saline.
+Before closing the last suture, forward bleeding and back bleeding of the arterial segments should be allowed, followed by flushing of the surface with heparinized saline.
 Restoration of flow through the arterial segment should be confirmed using manual palpation for pulses distally and use of continuous wave Doppler of both the artery and more distal extremity.
 If there is any question of flow, it is recommended to perform an angiogram and appropriate intervention if any abnormalities are noted.
 Closure of the soft tissues above the femoral artery is accomplished in layers using absorbable suture in the soft tissues.

 References